jakoss/SoundFingerprinting.Extensions.LMDB/README.md

 I'm using this adapter in production with 4000 tracks in database.
 As far as i can tell - 10-20% performance difference still apply on such dataset.
 I'd love if somebody could test this out on bigger dataset and share his experience.

-As you can see in the benchmark - .NET Core 2.1 is much more optimized to work with this adapter.
+As you can see in the benchmark - .NET Core is much more optimized to work with this adapter.
 Scaled performance is better, but not so much.
-But allocations can get crazy low - from 250MB on .NET Framework to 1.4KB on .NET Core 2.1.
-This is because .NET Core 2.1 can take advantage of `Span` and `Memory` constructs leading to zero-copy reads from LMDB database.
-So i strongly recommend using .NET Core 2.1 (or newer) to get the best performance and allocation count.
+But allocations can get crazy low - from 250MB on .NET Framework to 1.4KB on .NET Core.
+This is because .NET Core can take advantage of `Span` and `Memory` constructs leading to zero-copy reads from LMDB database.
+So i strongly recommend using .NET Core to get the best performance and allocation count.

 Whole benchmark results available [Here](https://github.com/Nekromancer/SoundFingerprinting.Extensions.LMDB/blob/master/Performance.md)